dragonfly-science/dragonfly-website/content/work/2015-03-02-paua-logger-case-study.md

 summary: We built an automated system to upload, process and display daily pāua
     catch data.
 This allows pāua fishers to manage their fishery sustainably and reduce the time and cost of fishing.
-quote: Dragonfly has been absolutely awesome – we’re rapt.
+quote: Dragonfly has been absolutely awesome – we’re rapt
 quote-attribution: Jeremy Cooper, CEO, Pāua Industry Council
 ---